frankluongo/tut-functional-lite-javascript/README.md

 ```

 ### Composition Utility
-- We can build a simple utility to make this type of thing easier
+We can build a simple utility to make this type of thing easier

+**Example:**
 ```javascript
 function sum(x,y) {
   return x + y;